What do you do with relationship property? Your path to a fresh start

 Why do you need a Separation Agreement before you sell a house?

 A Separation Agreement is a legally binding document to confirm the division of assets and liabilities of the relationship.
-The Separation Agreement will ensure neither party can make a future relationship property claim against the other in the future.
+A Separation Agreement ensures neither party can make a relationship property claim against the other in the future.
 It takes away any ambiguity and outlines expectations of what is expected in terms of conduct and cooperation.
 A Separation Agreement serves as the foundation for the transfer process.

 If you are buying out your ex’s share in the property, securing finance is likely high on your agenda.
 Arranging funds through a bank or other financial institution is typically expedited when a copy of a Separation Agreement is provided – the bank evaluates your financial situation in relation to the terms outlined in the agreement.